iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The payload must contain the following fields:

-* `metadata`: contains metadata about the DID document for example, `created` to indicate the time of creation, and `updated` to indicated the time of the last update to the document.
+* `metadata`: contains metadata about the DID document.
+For example, `created` to indicate the time of creation, and `updated` to indicate the time of the last update to the document.
 It can also include other properties.
-* `document`: which contains the actual data of the document.
-In the example below, this document only contains one verification method.
-The `id` is specified by `did:0:0` referencing the same document since the `id` is unknown at the time of publishing.
+* `document`: which contains the DID document.
+In the example below, the document only contains one verification method.
+The `id` is specified by `did:0:0` which references the DID of the document itself, since the `id` is unknown at the time of publishing.
+It also deduplicates the DID of the document to reduce the size of the state metadata, in turn reducing the required storage deposit.

+Example State Metadata Document:

 ```Json
 {